This article also appears in the book Jupiter – Reports, Stories and Excerpts

 Take care and THANKS for your time.

-Out of the many comments we received we only posted half on the site.
-I realized that by editing the posts constructively controlled the direction of the discussion.
-It was like a controlled feedback loop.
+Out of the many comments we received only about half were making it up on the site.
+I realized that by editing the posts constructively on a micro level, one could control the direction of the discussion.
+It was basically like a feedback loop.
 If you put garbage into the loop, you got garbage out.
 If a comment was made that added to the experience of looking at the image, it went up.
 If a comment recognized something or connected something that was previously invisible, it went up.
-People began to invent character situations, and write dialogue scenes based on the images.
 People started to create their own mythologies.
+They began to invent character situations, and write dialogue scenes based on the images.
 The pictures, in a way, were becoming archetypes filled with symbols.

-A great majority of the “easy” comments seemed to refer to popular culture, or whatever was in the mainstream at the time.
+A great majority of the “easy” comments seemed to constantly reference popular culture, or whatever was in the mainstream at the time.
 I found these to be much less effective towards the goal of discovering what the photo was really about.
-Those comments were cut, unless they were from a unique perspective.
+Those comments were generally cut, unless they were from a unique perspective.
 We made a point of using abbreviations for the people’s comments or using code names so people would feel less inhibited about commenting.
-Most importantly we didn’t date anything.
+Most importantly, we didn’t date anything.
 Everything was somehow all smashed up to the present moment.
-If we posted press we had gotten or notoriety, I found that the stats always went down.
-It was almost as if, users of the site were most interested in discovering something that was a unique experience to them, and hidden to everyone else.
-They were then more apt to forward the link on to a friend.
-People were excited about discovering the site for the first time.
+If we posted notoriety or press we had gotten, the stats went down and less people looked at the site.
+It was almost as if, users of the site were most interested in discovering something that was a unique experience to them, and seemingly hidden to everyone else.
+Then they were more apt to forward the link on to a friend.
+At a root level, people were excited by the experience of finding the site.

-Another accidental device that seemed to perpetuate comments was the fact that we were far behind on the comment mail.
-This made the comments more like a competition, which only added to better writing.
+Another accidental device that seemed to perpetuate comments was that we were so behind on the comment mail.
+This seemed to make the comments more like a competition, which only added to better writing.
 People who returned to the site, realized that they had to say something relevant, or their post would not make it.
-I felt that if we had a automated Bulletin Board system of posting at the time, it would have hurt the overall quality of the comments and a certain additive sensibility.
-If all the comments had been about cheap humor, or media references about a current popular movie, they all would have taken that direction they would not have been about the analysis of the object.
+I really felt that if we had an automated bulletin board system of posting at the time, it would have hurt the overall quality of the comments and a certain additive sensibility.
+If all the comments had been about cheap humor, or media references about a current popular movie, they all would have subsequently taken that direction.

-I found that the most interesting comments seemed to be from women, who were taking the pictures apart element by element.
-They seemed to relate one object or person in the picture with the others, or look at the motivations.
-They interpreted the images and their situations on a purely emotional level.
-I also discovered that the mysterious motivations within the photos created the interactivity.
+I found that the most interesting comments seemed to be from women who were literally taking the pictures apart element by element.
+They seemed to relate one object or person in the picture with the others, or look at the motivations of the people in the photographs.
+They interpreted the images and their situations more on an emotional level.
+I also discovered that the mysterious motivations within the photos seemed to create the interactivity.
 I think the more obscure the motivations and situations, the more the amplitude within the feedback loop increased.

-Of course, all the photos we received weren’t usable.
+Or course, all the photos we received weren’t totally usable.
 Many found photos, or photos for that matter, don’t say anything whatsoever.
-I would pick out the ones that would make good discussions.
-In some cases we received photos that were too vulgar.
+I consciously would pick out the ones that would make good discussions.
+In some cases we received photos that were obviously too vulgar.
 That wasn’t what the site was about.
 Although I remember one grisly porn snapshot someone had sent in that they had found within the coils of a refrigerator in the apartment they rented.
 It just kept getting weirder.

 One man from Mississippi had sent in some photos he had found on his front lawn after a tornado had passed through his community.
-He said the destruction after a tornado was unbelievable and people’s lives and debris would be scattered everywhere in the aftermath.
+He said the destruction was unbelievable and people’s lives and debris were cattered everywhere in the aftermath.
 He didn’t know the people in the photos, but they must have meant something to someone.
 I would get an occasional request from a kid in school, who needed to use the site for a creative writing project, or needed character types for a project.
 I told him he could, but if he got an A he had to give us the report.
 If he got a D, it wasn’t our fault.
-I got a request form someone who wanted to go into business with us to make t-shirts and clothing of select photos.
+I got a request from someone who wanted to go into business with us to make t-shirts and clothing of select photos.
 I got a request from a woman who was making a project of “God’s People” for her Church Sunday school class and wanted to use some of the photo references.
-She wrote back a week later to say that the project had been most successful with her kindergartner kids.
+She wrote back a week later to say that the project had been most successful with her kindergartener kids.
 A Hollywood producer thought that the site had genuine “Game-Show” potential.
 A woman named Julie In Texas had taken a photo and put in on her own site (www.istoleyoursite.com), and then went on to explain that she had gotten fired from her job, but not before she used some of the photos most effectively.

 I am one of your smallest fans (I weigh less than 100 lbs.) and have told all my enemies about spillway.com.